Introduction To Aspen Tree

 - lenticels on the bark (as shown in the image below) which helps in gaseous exchange like stomata on the leaves.

 - the photosynthetic branches which cause food formation even when the leaves are shed.

 - The Aspen trees can grow up to a height of 15 to 30 meters.

 - The bark of Aspen trees is grey or greenish-grey.
 It contains diamond-shaped lenticels on it.

-- Aspen is a deciduous and pioneer species which grows very fast.
+- Aspen is a deciduous and pioneer species that grows very fast.

 - The roots of Aspen trees can stay vital for years even after the tree above the ground is dead.
 The roots lead to the formation of new ramets even in the area where there are no mature parent plants.

 Aspen trees have a sucking and Rhizomatic underground root systems.
 The roots of these trees help them to survive for thousands of years.
 The roots of Aspen hold great importance because the shoots of these trees grow from the trunk as well as from the roots.
 So even after the death of the parent plant, the roots can give rise to Ramets (clone) which do not let the plant die and makes the foliage survive for many years.
 These roots are invasive and hence are great for preventing soil erosion.
 The root spreadings of Aspen trees are mainly a tactic used by the plant during unfavourable environmental conditions (scarcity of groundwater).
 The Aspen trees grown in the gardens or backyard can cause trouble due to their fast-spreading roots by causing damage to the concrete and nearby plant species.

 Root System Of Quaking Aspen